Recently, after upgrading to WordPress 5.3, many people's websites have encountered issues, such as

 wp rocket, WP SUPER CACHE, W3 Total Cache, etc., clear the cache.
 If you also have caching like Memcached or Redis, clear those as well.
 Then test again.

-Method 2: Upload Images via the Media LibraryThis method is just a workaround for uploading and does not actually solve the problem.
-First, upload the image through the Admin Dashboard's Media Library, then insert the image into the Post.
+Method 2: Upload Images via Media LibraryThis method is only a workaround for uploading and does not actually solve the problem.
+First, upload the image via the backend Media Library, then insert the image into the post.

 //超过2560px的图片不剪裁